yukikotakahata/1701QCA-assessment-2/index.md

 ![Image](final2.png)

 ## Design process discussion ##
-*Discuss your process in getting to this point, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process.*
+*DISCOVER:
+The initial stage, I tried to figure out what I could achieve to the maximum in this COVID19 situation; luck or materials and parts, limited chance to ask onsite technical help.
+Therefore, as a start,  I decided to explore the material and something "interesting " in the house.
+And I checked out several online shops to check out the stock and delivery time range.
+In general, they do "next business day delivery", however, now it was going to take around 10 days.
+I found out the timeline and preparation are essential.

+DEFINE:
+As the conversation with the teacher, classmate, and tutor through the discussion board and the online class.
+Then, I conducted researching more further on their feedbacks.
+This process hugely contributed to decision making.

+DEVELOP
+Once I decided on the product., I conducted researching material, coding, electrical circuit development, etc. The most disappointing thing is that I have minimal knowledge of electronics and coding.
+I wish I could have more time to learn these basics.

+DELIVER
+I did four trials so far.
+Throughout the trials, I always find the improvement points.
+The product is brushed up little by little.
+I have been back and forth, endlessly  "Develop"  and "Deliver" stages.*

 ## Next steps ##

-*Write a list or provide other information about your plan to move the project forward to be ready to present by video and documentation in week 12 of the course.*
--Explore and Reserch about the how to make "bouncy ball" -Explore and Reserch about "Neopixel"
+1.Explore and Reserch about the how to make "bouncy ball" 2.Explore and Reserch about "Neopixel"
--Establish the switch"
+3.Establish the switch sytem
--Make Microbit container smaller , thinner and lighter.
+4.Make Microbit container smaller , thinner and lighter.
 My goal is the container could tack in the pocket of the cover.
+5.Get the unique material for the cover.
+6. Estblish more loud soundsystem with "MONK MAKES Speaker"